Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 Timing and Administration

 PS is fat-soluble and absorbs best when taken with meals containing dietary fat.
 Unlike the strict morning-timing requirement of stimulatory compounds like Rhodiola and caffeine, PS does not have stimulatory properties and can be taken at any meal without timing-related adverse effects.
-PS does not require cycling — the compound is a structural membrane phospholipid whose benefits are best served by consistent uninterrupted daily supplementation.
+Most users find taking PS with breakfast or lunch most convenient — and there is no evidence supporting or refuting any time-of-day advantage for PS beyond the meal co-administration requirement for fat-soluble absorption.

 Soy vs. Sunflower-Derived PS